juddmrtnn/skills-github-pages/index.md

 “Some of the most effective people are those that make their bed in the morning.”
 - Diary of a CEO

-I think of organizing as eyes.
-Without it we can’t see the future.
-We can exert all our effort chopping down the wrong trees, when we could’ve chopped down the truly essential and have days to spare.

-“Practicing caution in this thing called life is lit”

 “In this world, the strongest ones are those who are smiling!”
 - MHA